SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 or to display a message when a value becomes too high or too low.
 To do this, you make parts of your code :newTerm:`conditional`.

-Swift provides two ways to add conditional branches to your code, known as the ``if`` statement and the ``switch`` statement.
+Swift provides two ways to add conditional branches to your code: the ``if`` statement and the ``switch`` statement.
 Typically, you use the ``if`` statement to evaluate simple conditions with only a few possible outcomes.
-The ``switch`` statement is better suited to more complex conditions with multiple possible permutations, and is useful in situations where pattern-matching can help select an appropriate code branch to execute.
+The ``switch`` statement is better suited to more complex conditions with multiple possible permutations and is useful in situations where pattern matching can help select an appropriate code branch to execute.

 .. _ControlFlow_If: